Leadership in Action Program

 Staffing the front desk is a great way for new students to become engaged as volunteers at the Women’s Resource Center.
 Students make a commitment of one four hour a week shift for three terms, typically 9:00am to 1:00pm or 1:00pm to 5:00pm, which involves greeting those coming in, answering phones, making appointments, maintaining the space, attending a one hour volunteer meeting once per week and completing other duties as they arise.
 Also a part of the role is being able to connect students with resources and creating a welcoming and encouraging environment for students to seek crisis services, develop skills, and build community.
 For more information, please contact Sheena Ino at firstname.lastname@example.org.

 The WRC is home to a variety of action teams which encourage students to engage in nonviolent activism on issues of importance.
 They meet frequently, plan events, and provide educational materials.
 Currently the WRC houses the following action teams.
-Visit our Action Teams page to learn more about them and to follow them on Facebook.
+Learn more about our Action Teams and follow them on Facebook for updates.

 - Feminists for Environmental Justice